) is one of the biggest retailers in the U.S. and offers a variety

 Consumer spending on groceries can be classified as

-non-discretionary as they fall under people's basic necessities.
+non-discretionary as they come under basic necessities.
+Grocery

-Grocery sales are less correlated to macroeconomic factors.
-This is
+sales are less correlated to macroeconomic factors.
+This is evident

 spending on food and beverages remained more or less stable,